Biangkerok32/CustomFilePicker/README.md

             }
 ```

-2. When files choosen from Recent Directory.
+2. When files chosen from Recent Directory.
 A duplicate file is created from same document id.
 The ```FileUtils.deleteDirectory()``` function should be called when u finished your job(eg. after successfully uploading files) to avoid duplicate files.

 ## More examples: